Enhancement Shaman DPS Vault of the Incarnates Raid Guide — Dragonflight 10.1

 All recommendations are progression tips and aim to defeat the encounter as comfortably as possible, so they may not necessarily be the best strategy for the highest overall DPS.

-There are currently three builds that are generally seen within the raid: a Physical pure single-target build, an Elementalist single-target/cleave build, and an Elementalist build.
-These all have encounters where they are used depending on what is needed, but for most cases we recommend the Elementalist single-target/hybrid build.
+There are currently three builds that are generally seen within the raid: a Physical pure single-target build, an Elementalist single-target build, and an Elementalist Cleave/AoE build.
+These all have encounters where they are used depending on what is needed.
+Still, we recommend the Elementalist single-target/hybrid build for most cases.